Wielton/dadsPizzaKitchen/README.md

 # dadsPizzaKitchen

-HTML and CSS static site for school project
+HTML and SCSS static site for school project

 Implemented SEO, styling/layout with grid